TBroe/FX_CNN_NDF/README.md

    Stores the jupyter notebook scripts to get further insights on data processing and model evaluation.

     ./results
+   This directory will be created automatically upon completing step 2 below.
-   Stores the trained model and results from the training and testing python scripts
+   It stores the trained model and results from both the training and testing python scripts.

     ./results/figures
+   This directory will be created automatically upon completing step 2 below.
    Stores the generated figures from the results script.

 ## Steps to run the code

+Note:
-Note: Prefix for all python script references in this README is "FX_CNN_NDF".
+Prefix for all python script references in this README is "FX_CNN_NDF".

-Requirements: Raw data .txt file to be downloaded to the ./data directory.
-Manual transformation to .csv file necessary.

-Note: Currently only the two currency pairs: EUR/USD and GBP/JPY have been implemented as currency choices in the model.
+Currently only the two currency pairs: EUR/USD and GBP/JPY have been implemented as currency choices in the model.

    ####Step 1:
    Run script .data_preprocessing.py to generate the .csv files that are later used as training and test input.